tim0-12432/f1-schedule-app/README.md

 ## Known issues

 - Sometimes the onClick event on ranked list items will not work when tabbed to the other tab before
-- Rotating your phone could possibly break the layout
+- Rotating your phone could possibly lead to a app crash when location is not a main tab

 ## License